grafana/plugin-tools/docusaurus/docs/publish-a-plugin/build-automation.md

 git pull origin  main
 ```

-Once the push is made, you can create the same tag again.
+After you push the tag, you can create the same tag again.

 ## Download the release ZIP file